Freedom of religion in Russia: Registration

 The Word of Life Christian Church in Kaluga region faced great difficulties trying to build its church.
 The Church had been frequently visited by tax, fire, and other government inspectors.
 In December 2006, the mayor issued a decree to confiscate the Church's building and land, which would then be given to a foreign commercial developer.
 The Church's appeals to the governor, prosecutor, and police were unsuccessful, although the property had not been confiscated.

-The NGO Sova Center reported at the end of the reporting period that the Vladimir Muslim community still was not able to obtain public land to build a mosque.
+The NGO Sova Centre reported at the end of the reporting period that the Vladimir Muslim community still was not able to obtain public land to build a mosque.
 In 2004, despite interference from the Vladimir city authorities, the congregation constructed a mosque on private land near a house that community members bought and used as a temporary prayer house.
 The mosque was called a community house and was used by the local community of Muslims even though it did not have room for all 25,000 members.

 The Sochi mayor's office continued to deny the Muslim community authorization to build a new mosque; the current premises insufficiently accommodate the membership.
 Officials allotted land several times but never transferred it to the Muslim community.
 According to the regional government, authorities can allocate land for a mosque only after a public opinion survey indicates that the proposed location would not cause conflict.
-In March 2007 Abdul-Vakhed Niyazov, Chairman of the Sochi Russian Islamic Cultural Center, asked Presidential Representative to the Southern Federal District Dmitriy Kozak to investigate.
+In March 2007 Abdul-Vakhed Niyazov, Chairman of the Sochi Russian Islamic Cultural centre, asked Presidential Representative to the Southern Federal District Dmitriy Kozak to investigate.

-On 14 May, 2007, at a public hearing in the city of Murmansk, residents of the central city district voted to refuse the Jehovah's Witnesses permission to build a church in the city's downtown area.
+On 14 May 2007, at a public hearing in the city of Murmansk, residents of the central city district voted to refuse the Jehovah's Witnesses permission to build a church in the city's downtown area.
 Mayor Mikhail Savchenko issued a statement noting that even though it was his preference that new places of worship be built outside of the city center, he regretted the lack of tolerance shown at the public hearing.
 Jehovah's witnesses in Dezershinsk, Nizhny Novgorod Oblast failed to obtain land for constructing a building of worship.

 Religious news sources claimed that authorities acting on behalf of the ROC sometimes prevented Orthodox churches not belonging to the ROC, including the True Orthodox, from obtaining or maintaining buildings for worship.
 In 2005 a church reconstructed and renovated by the Russian Orthodox Autonomous Church (ROAC) was transferred to the ROC Diocese of Stavropol.
 The subsequent protest by the ROAC culminated in the beating of Metropolitan Valentin (see the Abuse section) and threats to other ROAC clergy.
 The Zheleznogorsk City Administration subsequently promised to allot a new building to the ROAC, but had not done so by the end of the reporting period.